TomSmeets/quest-for-nothing/doc/writing.md

 - `hunspell doc/writing.md`
 - `typos src/`, for checking code

-None of thse are very good.
+None of these are very good.
 Suggestions are welcome.

-### Language Tool

-- `languagetool doc/writing.md`

-Langague tool seems to be better as it also checks grammar.

-### VSCode marodkwn spell check